Parker Family 'Shellshocked' After Being Booted From Flight Over Mask Issue

 “I was blown away,” said Erik Harvey after touching down at Centennial Airport Thursday with Peck at the controls of his plane.
 “This guy is legit.
 Just an incredible guy.”

-Southwest agreed to fully refund the Harveys’ flight costs.MORE NEWS: 'Be Happy Boutique' Offers Beautiful Dresses In Honor Of 12-Year-Old Girl
+Southwest agreed to fully refund the Harveys’ flight costs.MORE NEWS: OSHA Investigating Death Of Juan Temoxtle, Colorado Dairy Farm Employee Who Drowned In Manure Pit

 The Harveys say they hope their experience triggers more discussion about mask use and the science behind it.
 They say while they comply with mask regulations, they are skeptical of how various regulations are enforced and believe airlines are inconsistent in mask enforcement.